Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Preliminary

 In the lemma,~$\gamma^n$ stands for the orbit~$\gamma$ traveled~$n$ times.

 \begin{lemma} A skewed $\RR$-covered Anosov flow is homologically full. \end{lemma}

-\begin{proof} This is a consequence of two facts: the homology class of periodic orbits span~$H_1(M,\ZZ)$ (see~\cite{Parry86}), and every periodic orbit has a positive multiple which is anti-homotopic to a positive multiple of another periodic orbit (see Lemma~\ref{lemmaAntiHomotopicOrbit}).
+\begin{proof} This is a consequence of two facts: the homology class of periodic orbits span~$H_1(M,\ZZ)$ (see the discussion following Proposition 9 in~\cite{Parry86}), and every periodic orbit has a positive multiple which is anti-homotopic to a positive multiple of another periodic orbit (see Lemma~\ref{lemmaAntiHomotopicOrbit}).
 It follows that there exists a finite family of periodic orbits~$(\gamma_i)_i$, for which the convex hull of the homology class~$[\gamma_i]\in H_1(M,\RR)$ contains~$0$ in its interior.
-So the flow is homologically full according to the Sharp's characterization~\cite{Sharp93}. \end{proof}
+So the flow is homologically full according to the Sharp's characterization~\cite[Theorem 1]{Sharp93}. \end{proof}